erickl/harmonyhill-app/README.md

 - Once complete, you'll get a link like this: https://your-project-id.web.app, which you can share
 - On Android, one can tap the 3-dot menu and chose "Add to Home screen", to make it almost like a real app

+# Relaunch as APK for android
+- npm run build
+- npx cap copy
+Use this instead of "npx cap copy" when you changed anything related to Capacitor plugins or capacitor.config.ts/json
+- npx cap sync

 # Getting Started with Create React App